top of page

 The findings were presented at the 2013 Design4Health Conference, Sheffield, England and the 6th Annual International Arts and Health Conference 2014, Melbourne Australia and the 2018 Creativity and the Brain Symposium, Newcastle, Australia.
 The Drawing Memories workshop was presented at the 2019 RED Conference - A Regional Experience in Dementia Care, Port Macquarie NSW.

-There is such a huge need for research in the area of dementia and other cognitive and physical disabilities, including those with ASD and ADHD.
+There is such a huge need for research in the area of dementia and other cognitive and physical disabilities, including those living with Parkinson's, ASD and ADHD.
 I'm keen to partner with funding bodies and anyone who wants to link arms with me and my vision to promote better quality of life for those living with dementia and disability.